 Checking In for Surgery

 Medical facilities will always give you a time to report for your scheduled surgery.
-To make sure things go smoothly, we recommend that you leave plenty of time for yourself to get there so you don't end up in an unforeseen circumstance (like a car accident holding up traffic) that causes you to be late.
+To make sure things go smoothly, we recommend that you leave plenty of time for yourself to get there.

 You'll want to make sure you know exactly where you are supposed to be for check-in.
-Figure out the location, which building, and maybe even which office you will need to report to.
-Many times this can be confusing the day of, so it doesn't hurt to acquaint yourself with the location of your surgery.
+We recommend figuring out the location, which building, and even which office you will need to report to.
+Many times this can be confusing the day of, so it doesn't hurt to acquaint yourself with the location beforehand.